Lambeth Palace ... the London home of the Archbishop of Canterbury also gives its name to the Lambeth Conference

 WJ Wolf, JE Booty, OC Thomas, The Spirit of Anglicanism (Edinburgh: T&T Clark, 1979).

-Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute, Dublin.
-This lecture on 20 January 2011 was part of the MTh Year II course, EM8825: Anglican Studies in an Irish context
+Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute.
+This essay is an extended version of notes prepared for a lecture on the MTh Year II course, EM8825: Anglican Studies in an Irish context, on Thursday 24 March 2011

 Post a Comment